-- 13. If the answer to common questions (4), (8) and (9) above is yes, whether authorisation to work overtime in excess of rostered hours by preparing for medical procedures outside of rostered hours can be implied from some or all of: - (a) the work performed by Group Members included preparing for medical procedures;

-- (b) a direction given by the Respondent to Group Members to prepare for medical procedures outside of rostered hours; - (c) the Respondent's knowledge that there was insufficient time during rostered hours to prepare for medical procedures in accordance with the direction in (b) above; - (d) the Respondent's knowledge that Group Members worked overtime to prepare for medical procedures; - (e) the failure by the Respondent to direct Group Members not to perform overtime in complying with the direction in (b) above.
+- 14. If the answer to common questions (4) and either or both of (9) and (10) above is yes, whether authorisation to work overtime in excess of rostered hours by preparing for medical procedures outside of rostered hours can be implied from some or all of: - (a) the fact that the work performed by Group Members included preparing for medical procedures; - (b) a direction given by the Respondent to Group Members to prepare for medical procedures outside of rostered hours; - (c) the knowledge of the Respondent that there was insufficient time during rostered hours to prepare for medical procedures in accordance with the direction in (b) above: - (d) the knowledge of the Respondent that Group Members worked overtime to prepare for medical procedures; - (e) the failure by the Respondent to direct Group Members not to perform overtime in complying with the direction in (b) above.